 Since 1965, the Alumni Association has paid tribute to inspiring alumni who represent the values and spirit at the core of the Oxy experience.
 Seal Awards are given annually in the categories of service to the community, professional achievement, service to the College, young alumni achievement, emeriti faculty and alumna/us of the year.
 The Alumni Seal Awards are presented to honorees during Reunion Weekend, June 22-24, 2018.

-Below, you can read all about the past year's honorees.You can view all past honorees here.
+Below, you can read all about this year's honorees.You can view all past honorees here.

 ALUMNA OF THE YEAR

-In recognition of a lifetime of contributions and achievements in the field of costume technology, the Occidental College Alumni Board of Governors is honored to name Sally Ann Parsons ’62 our 2017 Alumna of the Year.
+In honor of her decades of tireless advocacy and community development work in Los Angeles, the Occidental College Alumni Board of Governors is honored to name Brenda Shockley ’68 H’17 our 2018 Alumna of the Year.